PROJECTSAMIR/PROJECTS.A.M.I.R/README.md

 ---

-👉 This project is the foundation of my technical portfolio.
+## 👉 This project is the foundation of my technical portfolio.
 It demonstrates curiosity, persistence, and the ability to learn quickly — qualities I plan to build on as I continue my journey into IT and cybersecurity.

-## 🎯 Why This Build Matters

-This wasn’t just a PC upgrade — it was a resurrection.
-Bringing a system back from near‑junk status taught me:

-- How to assess and safely revive long‑stored hardware
-- The importance of cleaning, re‑pasting, and testing before upgrades
-- How to blend salvage and new parts into a cohesive, reliable system

-This build became **Project S.A.M.I.R v1** — the launchpad for my current multi‑VM lab and the beginning of my journey into systems architecture and cybersecurity.

 ---

+## 🚀 Closing

+From salvaged parts to a secure foundation — this isn’t just a home lab.
+It’s where my cybersecurity journey began, and where it continues with **Project S.A.M.I.R**.